sioutisc/indicator-internode/README.md

 you can now delete the download and extracted files

-NOTE: The easy_install.sh script simply executes the above commands.
-Conversely, the easy_uninstall.sh script deletes installed files from their default locations
+NOTE: The simple_install.sh script simply executes the above commands.
+Conversely, the simple_uninstall.sh script deletes installed files from their default locations

 Running the application
 =======================